Spielberg seen winning director Oscar for "Lincoln"

 But this year, the Academy of Motion Picture Arts and Sciences, whose members choose Oscar winners, overlooked the directors of four of the year's biggest movies - Ben Affleck ("Argo"), Kathryn Bigelow ("Zero Dark Thirty"), Quentin Tarantino ("Django Unchained") and Tom Hopper ("Les Miserables") - opening the possibility of a rare split in February in the best film and best director categories.

-Betting agencies also have earmarked Spielberg as clear favourite, with William Hill offering odds of 1-5 on Spielberg.
+Betting agencies also have earmarked Spielberg as clear favorite, with William Hill offering odds of 1-5 on Spielberg.

 "Our theory is that Spielberg will win best director but not best film," said Rupert Adams, a spokesman for bookmaker William Hill.
 "If you listen to what people are saying it is that 'Lincoln' is a brilliant film in terms of direction but it is not that exciting to watch unlike 'Argo.'"